-Scotts Lawn Research developed a practical commercial product, given the name of Scutt.
+The chemicals controlling non-grass weeds such as dandelions will not selectively control grass weeds.
+Some years ago, however, Scorts Lawn Research developed a practical control for Crabgrass.
+It was given the name of Scurt.
 On the market since 1950, it has been proven as the easy-to-use answer to the Crabgrass problem.
 It is a dry, granular compound, quickly applied with the same spreader used to sow seed or to distribute fertilizer.
-Scutt can do a thorough job if properly used.
+Scurt can do a thorough job if properly used.
 In a sense it is a lawn medicine and like most medications, one dose is not enough.